Air Products and Chemicals (APD) Gains But Lags Market: What You Should Know

 Any recent changes to analyst estimates for Air Products and Chemicals should also be noted by investors.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Air Products and Chemicals is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Air Products and Chemicals currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Air Products and Chemicals has a Forward P/E ratio of 27.21 right now.
-For comparison, its industry has an average Forward P/E of 9.8, which means Air Products and Chemicals is trading at a premium to the group.
+Looking at its valuation, Air Products and Chemicals is holding a Forward P/E ratio of 26.94.
+For comparison, its industry has an average Forward P/E of 11.61, which means Air Products and Chemicals is trading at a premium to the group.

 The Chemical - Diversified industry is part of the Basic Materials sector.
-This group has a Zacks Industry Rank of 175, putting it in the bottom 31% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 216, which puts it in the bottom 15% of all 250+ industries.

 Zacks Names "Single Best Pick to Double"